- Free Gantt Chart Google Sheets Template

 That’s it.
 You can add as many dependencies as you need.

-As you have seen, creating a Gantt chart in Google Sheets is not that scary.
+Creating a Gantt chart in Google Sheets is not that scary.
 If you follow the steps, it's a straightforward process.
 However, you can always use the template provided to skip the initial setup.
 There will be dependent or concurrent tasks in almost any project, and the Gantt chart allows you to reflect that.
 You now know how to create a simple Gantt chart in Google Sheets, how to customize it to your needs and preferences, and how to add dependencies.
 Additionally, you have a Gantt chart template available, so you can skip the setup and start adding your project data.